dssg/ushine-learning/README.md

 ## The Project

+Recall that we are concerned with labeling reports, and the steps a report goes through are the following:

+1. A "citizen" submits a report to Ushahidi
+2. **NEW**: Ushahidi sends the report to Ushine Learning, which generates suggested labels and returns them to Ushahidi
+3. Ushahidi shows the incoming report to a "admin", who annotates it. **NEW**: Suggested labels can be shown to them to help make their annotation process easier.
+4. The admin applies the final labels and approves the report.
+5. The report, with its labels, is shown on a map to help raise situational awareness.

-The project has 4 major pieces.
+In order to achieve this workflow, our project has 4 major pieces.
 The **Machine Learning Module**, **Flask Webapp**, and **Ushahidi Plugin** make up the system's architecture.
 The **User Experiment** is an important part of our methodology: experimental validation of our results by testing with real users.

 At the base is a Python **(1) Machine Learning Module** which learns from a corpus of labeled reports and provides automated suggested labels for novel reports.
 This component needs to have a way to communicate with Ushahidi, a web platform, so we've created a **(2) Flask Webapp** which which wraps the Machine Learning module and can communicate with an Ushahidi server.
 The Flask Webapp, at a high-level, _receives reports_ from and _sends suggestions_ to Ushahidi, using a REST-ful API and JSON objects.
 But the truth is that we don't talk directly to a vanilla Ushahidi; instead, we talk to an **(3) Ushahidi Plugin** deployed on a Crowdmap instance.
 This plugin is written in PHP and connected with the Ushahidi Crowdmap.
 It provides to glue to send and receive on the Ushahidi side.
 (Note: this plugin requires some core changes into the Ushahidi platform in order to show its results.
 We hope these changes will be incorporated into Ushahidi 2.x and 3.0.)